 Maybe a good number two is the Schmadribachfall, at the end of the Lauterbrunnental, a beautiful and powerful waterfall that you can reach after a nice walk.

-Finally, a small but very beautiful waterfall called Cascata di Foroglio is one of my favourite waterfalls in Switzerland.
+Finally, a small but very beautiful waterfall called Cascata di Foroglio is one of my favorite waterfalls in Switzerland.
 Cascata di Foroglio is located on the border with Italy in the region Ticino.